 - Affordability complaints: How to get a payday loan refund – with template letters

 - Sunny’s payday lending – concerns about regulatory clarity

 - Kerrigan v Elevate – Sunny loses a major court case

 - Sunny administration – some loans written off & the rest sold to a debt collector

 You won’t be automatically paid a refund.
-When you have this email, you still have to submit a claim for your refund, but it will be easy.
+When you have this email, you still had to submit a claim for your refund.

 If you disagree with the amount calculated, you can manually submit a claim for another amount for assessment by the Administrators.
 As so little will be paid out you may feel there is no point in doing this.

 The deadline for claims has now passed.